On gender-based violence in Ukraine

 According to UN Women Ukraine, the number of calls to the National Domestic Violence Hotline has doubled over the entire quarantine period.
 However, only 40% of women who have experienced violence seek help.
 Only 10% of them go to the police.
 Victims of violence do not trust law enforcement agencies and do not believe that they can make a difference.

 Frequently the policemen simply do not respond to domestic violence calls, and during the quarantine, there were cases when they refused to issue urgent restraining orders to the abusers using pandemic as an excuse.
-Mistrust in the Ukrainian police is explained not only by its low competence in the field of gender-based violence but also by the presence of systemic crimes against humanity committed by the security forces themselves.
+The lack of trust in the Ukrainian police is rooted not only in their limited competence when it comes to addressing gender-based violence but also in the shadow of systemic crimes against humanity perpetrated by security forces themselves.

 The last case, which became known to the public, took place on the night of May 24, 2020, in the town of Kaharlyk, where two policemen – Serhiy Sulima and Mykola Kuziv – tortured a woman who had been summoned to the police station as a witness in the case of theft.
 They put a gas mask on her head, blocking access to oxygen, beat her, shot over her head with a service weapon, and raped her several times.
 Both police officers managed to avoid undergoing law enforcement recertification after the Revolution of Dignity.
 However, it is known that 93% of the dismissed police officers from the old system were reinstated by a court decision.

 In contrast to another high-profile case – the rape of a woman by police in the village of Vradiivka in 2013 with an attempt on her life, which led to the storming of the police station by villagers, a «march to Kyiv» almost 400 km long, mass protests throughout the country, and became one of the catalysts for the beginning of Euromaidan – the tortures in Kaharlyk did not make any changes to the system.